-The sensor head measures the received signal from the sun, sky, soil or sea.
+The sensor head measures the received signal from the sun, sky, soil, or sea.
 Then it is sent and recorded to the CU.

-Detectors can be either silicon and.
-InGaAs detector is used for near-infrared wavelengths.
+Detectors can be either silicon or InGaAs detectors used for near-infrared wavelengths.

 1: Front plate lenses and optical chambers entrance (a: Silicon / b: InGaAs)